carlmontanari/scrapli/docs/api_docs/driver/base/base_driver.md

                 should be mostly sorted for you if using network drivers (i.e. `IOSXEDriver`).
                 Lastly, the case insensitive is just a convenience factor so i can be lazy.
             comms_return_char: character to use to send returns to host
-            comms_ansi: True/False strip comms_ansi characters from output, generally the default value of False should be fine
             ssh_config_file: string to path for ssh config file, True to use default ssh config file or False to ignore default ssh config file
             ssh_known_hosts_file: string to path for ssh known hosts file, True to use default known